Originate/exosphere/tutorial/part_2/02_scaffolding.md

 at all cost,
 or your code base will turn into a mess sooner than you think, and you'll be the one who has to live with it.
+Also, consider that code is 10 times more often read than written.
+Saving time making code clean is being penny-wise and pound foolish in terms of time management.